yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-clusters/cloud-maintenance.md

 Yugabyte performs rolling maintenance and upgrades on multi-node clusters with zero downtime.
 However, the cluster is still subject to the following:

 - Dropped connections - Connections to the node being maintained are dropped.
 Verify your connection pool, driver, and application to ensure they handle dropped connections correctly.
 Any failures need to be retried.
 - No high availability - During maintenance, one node is always offline.
-For a 3 node cluster, this means that if one of the remaining 2 nodes goes down, you lose quorum, and thus access to the database.
+If one of the remaining 2 nodes goes down in a 3 node cluster, you lose access to the database.
 For clusters with more nodes, there is less risk.
-- Less bandwidth - During maintenance, all traffic is diverted to the remaining running nodes.
+- Less bandwidth - During maintenance, traffic is diverted to the running nodes.
 To mitigate this, set your maintenance window to a low traffic period.
-If you want to be extra certain of bandwidth, you can add nodes (scale out) prior to the upgrade.
+You can also add nodes (scale out) prior to the upgrade.